Easy to brew just like regular tea- but without the caffeine.

-Barley tea can help in detoxifying your body in two ways.
-First, it cleanses your blood.
+Barley tea may help in detoxifying your body in two ways.
 Barley tea contains a substance called pyrazine that prevents blood coagulation and helps in improving circulation.
 Secondly, it is great for your liver that helps in excreting all the toxins from your body.
 It also helps in breaking down the excess fat he body and thus allows your liver to function at its best.

 Barley tea is a naturally

 The high fiber content of barley tea makes you feel full longer so you won’t have the urge to snack and consume unnecessary calories.
 Antioxidants in barley tea can boost your metabolism and help promote weight loss by reducing overeating.